 They conduct regular foot exams to identify any issues early on and develop a comprehensive care plan.
 That normally includes regular checkups, proper foot hygiene, and education on how to prevent foot problems.

-Sports Injury Treatment and Prevention
+Sports Injury Management and Prevention

-Podiatrists also work with athletes to diagnose and treat sports-related foot and ankle injuries.
+Podiatrists also work with athletes to diagnose and manage sports-related foot and ankle injuries.
 The type of injuries ranges from calf or hamstring strains to tendon injuries or fractures.
 They can also provide advice on injury prevention and tips on selecting proper footwear.
 This is to improve athletic performance and reduce the risk of injury.

-In conclusion, a podiatrist is a specialised healthcare professional who can diagnose, treat, and prevent a wide range of foot and ankle problems.
+In conclusion, a podiatrist is a specialised healthcare professional who can diagnose, manage, and prevent a wide range of foot and ankle problems.
 From injuries to deformities, skin and nail conditions to diabetic foot care, and sports-related injuries, podiatrists offer comprehensive care for healthy feet.

 If you are experiencing any foot problems, it is essential to seek the advice of a podiatrist.
-At Straits Podiatry, we help you identify the problem and develop a personalised treatment plan.
+At Straits Podiatry, we help you identify the problem and develop a personalised management plan.
 Our goal is to get you back on your feet and maintain optimal foot health.

 If you want to know more about the services our Podiatrists can provide, contact us today!